-Psychologic factors (eg, anxiety, stress, lack of trust in a partner)
+Psychological factors (eg, anxiety, stress, lack of trust in a partner)

 Cultural factors (eg, lack of recognition of or attention paid to female sexual pleasure)

-Drug therapy (eg. some antipsychotics or, commonly, selective serotonin reuptake inhibitors [SSRIs])
+Medications (eg. some antipsychotics or, commonly, selective serotonin reuptake inhibitors [SSRIs])

 Lack of knowledge about sexual function